Karaborg/My-Docker-Notes/README.md

 mongodb://localhost:27017/swfavorites
 ```

-## Requsts from container to your local
+## Requests from container to your local
 In this case, let's say your application needs to communicate with your local database.
 Your application would run if you were running on your local but, when you dockerize your application, it will not work.

-To fix this, you simply need to change your connection url.
-We are assuming your database url is something like `mongodb://localhost:27017/swfavorites`.
+To fix this, you simply need to change your connection URL.
+We are assuming your database URL is something like `mongodb://localhost:27017/swfavorites`.
 That will not work.
 Because docker will not recognize `local`.
-What docker recognize is: `host.docker.internal`.
+What docker recognize is; `host.docker.internal`.
 So all you have to do is to change your url as mentioned.

 > As summary: use `host.docker.internal` rather than `localhost` on your local connetion urls.